 They also do a mean nam ngiew, but that’s another story.

 Some people swear by the khao soi at this large local restaurant, and for good reason.
-It’s thick, creamy and has the little speaks of red oil floating on the top.
+It’s thick, creamy and has the little signature speaks of spicy red oil floating above the broth.

 It’s rock bottom prices and excellent quality drive in the punters all day.
 Be sure to get in early.
 I’m getting hungry just thinking about it.